The following core Certificate Program courses are 3 credit hours, unless otherwise noted.

 Fundamentals and Foundations of Geospatial Technology

 - GIS 501: Fundamentals of Geographic Information Science and Analysis (required)

 - GIS 505: Geovisualization & Cartographic Design Techniques (required)

 - GIS 410: Introduction to Remote Sensed Imagery and Analysis (required)

 - GIS 520: Advanced GIS Analysis and Programming (required)

 - GIS 550: Independent Research in GIS (1-3 credits variable) (optional)

 - GIS 590: Topics: Geospatial Technologies GIS (1-4 credits) (optional)

-Students who have taken INTR204/GIS 201 as an undergraduate at W&M cannot transfer those hours into the Certificate but may be able to place out of the GIS 501 through a skills and knowledge demonstration and substitute another course to meet the credit hour requirement.
-Students in this situation should consult with the Certificate Coordinator.
+Students who have taken INTR204/GIS 201 as an undergraduate at W&M cannot transfer those credits to the Program Certificate — but may be able to place out of the GIS 501 through a skills and knowledge demonstration and substitute another course to meet the credit-hour requirement.
+Please consult with the Program Certificate Coordinator.